Wedge: Uses of a wedge

 Thus, the smaller the angle α the greater the ratio of the lifting force to the applied force on the wedge.
 This is the mechanical advantage of the wedge.
-This formula for mechanical advantage applies to cutting edges and splitting operations as well as to lifting.
+This formula for mechanical advantage applies to cutting edges and splitting operations, as well as to lifting.

+Note that since wedge explicitly relies on force of resistance on both sides of the wedge to deliver the force multiplier and achieve an equilibrium, the situations when one of the sides of the wedge is limited in the amount of force of resistance it can deliver is no longer a classical wedge and should be considered separately.

 They can also be used to separate objects, such as blocks of cut stone.
 Splitting mauls and splitting wedges are used to split wood along the grain.

-A narrow wedge with a relatively long taper used to finely adjust the distance between objects is called a shim, and is commonly used in carpentry.
+A narrow wedge with a relatively long taper, used to finely adjust the distance between objects is called a gib, and is commonly used in machine tool adjustment.

 The tips of forks and nails are also wedges, as they split and separate the material into which they are pushed or driven; the shafts may then hold fast due to friction.

 Blades and wedges

 The blade is a compound inclined plane, consisting of two inclined planes placed so that the planes meet at one edge.
-When the edge where the two planes meet is pushed into a solid or fluid substance it overcomes the resistance of materials to separate by transferring the force exerted against the material into two opposing forces normal to the faces of the blade.
+When the edge where the two planes meet is pushed into a solid or fluid substance, it overcomes the resistance of materials to separate by transferring the force exerted against the material into two opposing forces normal to the faces of the blade.

 The blade's first known use by humans was the sharp edge of a flint stone that was used to cleave or split animal tissue, e.g. cutting meat.
 The use of iron or other metals led to the development of knives for those kinds of tasks.
 The blade of the knife allowed humans to cut meat, fibers, and other plant and animal materials with much less force than it would take to tear them apart by simply pulling with their hands.
 Other examples are plows, which separate soil particles, scissors which separate fabric, axes which separate wood fibers, and chisels and planes which separate wood.

 Wedges, saws and chisels can separate thick and hard materials, such as wood, solid stone and hard metals and they do so with much less force, waste of material, and with more precision, than crushing, which is the application of the same force over a wider area of the material to be separated.